• Home |

 The .38 Special performs well in FBI penetration protocol tests.
 Although it doesn’t penetrate as deeply in ballistics gel as 9mm, that isn’t always a bad thing.
 Even when loaded with FMJs, .38 Special rarely over penetrates except at the closest defensive distances.

-In crowded areas or scenarios where your family is sleeping somewhere behind the bad guy, a bullet that expands in soft tissue and then stays there is a good thing.
+In scenarios where an innocent bystander could be behind the bad guy, a bullet that expands in soft tissue and stays there is a good thing.

 Capacity

-Most revolvers chambered in .38 special only hold 5 to 6 rounds, and wheel guns aren’t exactly easy to reload.
+Most revolvers chambered in .38 special only hold five to six rounds, and wheel guns aren’t exactly easy to reload as semi-automatics.

 Cost and Availability

 Buying in bulk is always a smart choice.
-You can check out our stock of bulk 45 ACP ammo, or visit our bulk 38 Special Ammo page.
+That's why you should check out our stock of bulk 45 ACP ammo, or visit our bulk 38 Special Ammo page.

 .357 Magnum